sullewarehouse/ServerSetup/Postfix-Dovecot-Setup.md

 ```
 **NOTE:** The letsencrypt certificate files were created in the [Apache Setup](Apache-Setup.md) part of this tutorial.

-Add the following lines to the file to the configuration file:
+Add the following lines to the configuration file:
 ```
 virtual_mailbox_domains = example.com
 virtual_mailbox_base = /var/mail/vhosts